ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetDeviceId"></a>
 ## GetDeviceId<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

-This API returns the device (receiver) id.
-It is a virtual method that retrieves the unique identifier of the device.
-This identifier is used to distinguish between different devices in a network or system.
+This method returns the device (receiver) id.
+It is used to uniquely identify the device in the system.
+The device id is a unique identifier assigned to each device.

 ### Parameters